ZacharyTalis/looksy-foreground-gen/README.md

 Only works for in-cell icons (no support for in-path icons).

+Stock icons fall under the [BSD 3-Clasuse License](https://github.com/prodzpod/witness/blob/master/LICENSE).

-Thanks to Mak for the foreground image size equation and to u-ndefined for the icon tinting implementation!
+Thanks to Mak for the foreground image size equation and to u-ndefined for the icon tinting implementation/fetching the stock icons!

 **[Google Colab version (runs in-browser)](https://colab.research.google.com/drive/1P9meW2hCtEZAgQxFuaYNTFlxUSzxduGE)**